 The data shows that people are more prone to buying products that are in their language.
 This means not only do they have to understand the language, but it needs to sound like it’s speaking to them specifically.
 This goes beyond translating.
 The marketing language needs to be internationalized since this sometimes means changing the words completely.
 Do not underestimate or overlook how much relatability sells and how often this is done through language.

-4. Local Channels
+4. The International Marketing Challenge Of Local Channels

 While social media might seem international to us, other countries also have their own social media and in between, there’s a gap where we aren’t connected.